frederic-perez/AmE-dictionary/data/idioms.md

 __walk away__ _Knowing when to walk away is an essential life skill._
 __walk down the aisle__ To get married.
 __walk in the park__ :two::hammer: _Major depression—and especially treatment-resistant depression—is no walk in the park._
+__walk in__ To enter some establishment or event as a casual attendee.
 __walk on air__ To be in a state of extreme happiness. _I’ve been walking on air ever since I got engaged!_
 __walk on eggs__ :four: (walk on eggshells) To act or proceed with great care, caution, and consideration so as not to upset someone or trigger some imminent disaster. _The littlest thing tends to anger my mother, so I feel like I have to walk on eggs whenever I’m at her house._
 __walk on eggshells__ :dart::three: To walk on eggshells is to exercise extreme caution.
 The extended use apparently comes from the fact that eggshells are fragile and would, upon being stepped on, break easily.
 It would take an impossibly light step to not break them.
 The phrase is used especially to refer to acting carefully around someone who may be easily upset. _They had to walk on eggshells around the unpredictable coworker._